Wilderness Survival Guide: How To Stay Alive if Lost, Hurt or Stranded

 - If the landmark is not reached within a reasonable time, stop and reassess.

 - Use your trail speed to get a better idea of your general location.

 The best survival situation is the one that never happens.
-Keep track of your position during your entire time in the wilderness, and you will have one less thing to worry about if there are other challenges such as bad weather or an injury.
+Keep track of your position during your entire wilderness experience, and you will have one less thing to worry about if there are other challenges – such as bad weather or an injury.

 A GPS unit is only valuable if you know how to use it.
 Confirm your position on the map, plot waypoints, follow bearings, and monitor your distance traveled.
-If you only switch on the device when you feel lost, you still won’t know where you are, where you were, or where you should go.
-A GPS unit may embolden a user with a false sense of security that leads to even greater danger.
+If you only switch on the device when you feel lost, you won’t know where you are, where you were, or where you should go.
+Don't get emboldened with the false sense of security that a GPS unit can provide, as this can lead to even greater danger.

-Unexpected nasty weather in the mountains can turn a pleasant day hike into a life or death situation for the unprepared and is a most dangerous foe.
+Unexpected nasty weather in the mountains can turn a pleasant day hike into a life-or-death situation for the unprepared.
 Fortunately, being prepared for the weather is often as simple as bringing the right clothing.
-The right clothing will keep you cool in the heat, warm in the cold, and dry during a storm.
+Appropriate clothing will keep you cool in the heat, warm in the cold, and dry in a storm.

-You probably don’t need to be prepared for both sub-zero temperatures and triple-digits on the same excursion.
-Find out the weather forecast for the area to which you’re heading – expect it to be different from your house – and plan accordingly.
+You probably don’t need to be prepared for both sub-zero temperatures and triple-digits on the same excursion, so find out the weather forecast before heading out on your adventures (never expect it to be the same as your current location) and plan accordingly.